raquo/Airstream/README.md

 Var follows **strict** (not lazy) execution – it will update its current value as instructed even if its signal has no observers.
 Unlike most other signals, the Var's signal is also strict – its current value matches the Var's current value at all times regardless of whether it has observers.
 Of course, any downstream observables that depend on the Var's signal are still lazy as usual.

-Being a `StrictSignal`, the signal also exposes `now` and `tryNow` methods, so if you need to provide your code with read-only access to a Var, sharing its signal only is the way to go.
+Being a `StrictSignal`, the signal also exposes `now` and `tryNow` methods, so if you need to provide your code with read-only access to a Var, sharing only its signal is the way to go.

 ##### Batch Updates

 Similar to EventBus, Var emits each event in a new [transaction](#transactions).
-However, similar to `WriteBus.emit`, you can put values into multiple Vars "at the same time", in the same transaction, to avoid [glitches](#frp-glitches) downstream.
+However, similar to `EventBus.emit`, you can put values into multiple Vars "at the same time", in the same transaction, to avoid [glitches](#frp-glitches) downstream.
 To do that, use the `set` / `setTry` / `update` / `tryUpdate` methods on the Var **companion object**.
 For example:

 ```scala
 val value = Var(1)